Eldad Reef

 Eldad Reef (Bahura ng Malvar); Én Đất Reef (Đá Én Đất); Mandarin 安达礁 (Āndá Jiāo), is a reef on the northeastern part of the Tizard Bank of the Spratly Islands in the South China Sea.
 Eldad Reef is located about 36 km from Taiping Island to the west, and about 54 km from the Gaven Reefs to the southeast.
-There are sandbars formed on the reefs.
-It is currently under the administration of Sansha, Hainan, China.
-The government of Taiwan, Vietnam and the Philippines also claim sovereignty over the reef.
+The government of China, Taiwan, Vietnam and the Philippines claim sovereignty over the reef.

 History

 In 1935, the Land and Water Map Review Committee of the Republic of China announced the standard name as Irud Reef.
 In 1947, the Ministry of Internal Affairs of the Republic of China announced the standard name as Anda Reef.
 In 1983, the China Geographical Names Committee also announced the standard name as Anda Reef.
 Chinese fishermen call it silver cake (or silver cake sand) and silver pot.

 English-language books generally call it "Eldad Reef" (Eldad was the captain of the British ship Cacique, and published his investigation of Eldad Reef in the China Sea Directory in 1868).
 When Japan invaded and occupied the reef, it was named East Reef; the Philippines named it Malvar Reef, and Vietnam named it đá Én Đất.